teddysun/lamp/Readme.md

 ![LAMP](https://github.com/teddysun/lamp/raw/master/conf/lamp.gif)
 Description
 ===========
-LAMP is a powerful bash script for the installation of Apache + PHP + MySQL/MariaDB/Percona and so on.You can install Apache + PHP + MySQL/MariaDB/Percona in an very easy way,Just need to input numbers to choose what you want to install before installation.
+LAMP is a powerful bash script for the installation of Apache + PHP + MySQL/MariaDB/Percona and so on.You can install Apache + PHP + MySQL/MariaDB/Percona in an very easy way, Just need to input numbers to choose what you want to install before installation.
 And all things will be done in a few minutes.

 Supported System
 ===============